goodrobots/devFrame/docs/_docs/12-power-motors-esc.md

 ### 1.4 - ESC Telemetry Wires
 - We plan on using ESC telemetry for this build, which requires soldering each of the ESC telemetry wires together.
 - The telemetry wire bundle needs to be connected to a serial port on the flight controller.
 You will need to solder the telemetry wires to a harness/connector supported by your choice of autopilot.
-- We will use the ESP module WiFi port on the top of the PixRacer.
+- We will use the WiFi module port on the top of the PixRacer.
 As that port accepts 0.1in Dupont pins we will solder our ESC telemetry wires to a header pin.
 We actually use two pins, but one is blank to help keep the connection more secure.

 ![ESC Telemtry Wires]({{ site.baseurl }}/assets/images/power-esc-motors/esc-telem-pins.jpeg){: width="60%" .align-center}